AdamKyle/flare/resources/info/tips/section-1.md

 If you are able to kill such a creature, eventually a Labyrinth Key will drop allowing you to use the [traverse](/information/traverse) command (under the map) to travel to the Labyrinth plane to take on harder creatures, get more drops and experience.

+Each plane, off the Surface plane, will offer some kind of bonus, be it XP, Skill XP or Drop Rates.

 You will farm more Faction points and gain more items.
 From here continue to upgrade your gear in between sessions.

 Next while auto battling craft 75 items, what ever you want.
 Just craft 75.
 If you unlock more items, try moving down the list.
 Maybe you want to craft your self some gear.